Diversity and inclusion

 A Hearing Accredited Workplace

-Working with the National Foundation for the Deaf and Hard of Hearing, Heartland recently became a Hearing Accredited Workplace.
-Hearing loss has a significant impact on the New Zealand workforce.
+In 2021, Heartland became the National Foundation for the Deaf and Hard of Hearing’s first hearing Accredited Workplace.
 The accreditation helps us make hearing awareness part of our everyday conversation – breaking down any communication barriers we may have within Heartland and between us and our customers.

 Latest diversity news